t-mochizuki/toy-keyboard/README.md

-# toykey
+# toy keyboard
-This is a miniature keyboard
+This is a miniature keyboard.